 Meaning and Effect of More Restrained and Less Intense Form of Interaction

-Well, as we all know, in a virtual setting we are, for the most part, deprived of the sort of visual and proximal stimuli in a brick and mortar environment that normally engage all our senses and which allow us to automatically match and incorporate sounds (or words) that we hear with everything else that we're actually seeing and feeling around us based on the sum total of our life experience.
-And, even under the best of circumstances, no amount of visual stimuli (e.g., video communication, etc.) in a virtual environment can fully replicate the experience that you have in a 100% brick and mortar environment.
-This, in turn, means that we have to learn to rely on other senses which had hitherto been dormant in order to make up for the lack of visual and proximal stimuli that we are accustomed to.
-However, that being said, that is not an automatic on/off switch that we have at our disposal when it comes to activating and developing these other senses.
-It does indeed take quite a bit of time in order to fully develop these dormant senses.
+Well, as we all know, in a virtual setting we are, for the most part, deprived of the sort of visual and proximal stimuli in a brick-and-mortar environment that normally engage all our senses and which allow us to automatically match and incorporate sounds (or words) that we hear with everything else that we're actually seeing and feeling around us, based on the sum total of our life experience.
+And, even under the best of circumstances, no number of visual stimuli (e.g., video communication, etc.) in a virtual environment can fully replicate the experience that you have in a 100% brick-and-mortar environment.

 A Virtual Organization Example

 For example, imagine yourself in a 100% virtual organization writing a letter to John Doe, a newly appointed executive in a highly sensitive leadership position, regarding what you believe is a clear set of unambiguous directives and instructions; which include asking John Doe to immediately contact you for "Oral" discussions upon review of the document.